Residency in Spain for EU Nationals

 So, yes, there are two “types of residency”.
 The first one is only for legal purposes, and it means that you need to inform the authorities and obtain a Certificate of Residency as an EU Resident (“Certificado de Registro de Ciudadano de la Unión Europea” in Spanish), and the second one, when you spend most of the time in Spain, implies added tax obligations (you will need to pay taxes here for all your income, no matter where they come from).

-If you are British, due to the next exit of the UK from the EU, it is particularly important that you are in posession of this document before “Brexit” is completed (presumably 29/03/2019), otherwise you might lose some of the rights that you have now as an EU resident.
+If you are British, due to exit of the UK from the EU, it is particularly important that you are in posession of this document before the “”transition period” is over on 31/12/2020), otherwise you might lose some of the rights that you have now as an EU resident.
 If you already obtained this certificate years ago, you should check whether it has the word “PERMAMENTE” on it, otherwise you will need to renew it.

 In order to qualify for this certificate, and since the 10th of July 2012 when the Spanish government introduced new residency requirements for all EU citizens, you will be required to prove that you have sufficient financial resources and that you have your health assistance covered by public or private sources in Spain (Social Security or private medical insurance).